swindless/reading-notes/index.md

 5. **Get feedback:** It’s good to ask for feedback or ask questions when needed from other team members.
 Sometimes another person can give a different point of view that will offer a great collaboration environment.

 ### 3 reminders of how to keep myself in growth mindset:
-- It’s never to late to learn something new
+- It’s never to late to learn something new.
-- If at first, you don’t succeed, try and try again
+- If at first, you don’t succeed, try and try again.
-- I don’t know everything, and it’s ok
+- I don’t know everything, and it’s ok.